dkrautschick/aiven/README.md

 ![Screenshot03](https://github.com/dkrautschick/aiven/blob/main/screenshots/AivenKafkaWalkThrough_screenshot03.jpg)

 You also have the possibility to select the cloud vendor underneath and many other settings.
 For this demo you can go with whatever you want.
-The setup for Grafana and InfluxDB is similar but you just give it a name and go with the defaults.
+The setup for Grafana and InfluxDB is similar.
+Choose your prefered name and go with the defaults.

 ![Screenshot04](https://github.com/dkrautschick/aiven/blob/main/screenshots/AivenKafkaWalkThrough_screenshot04.jpg)